Tensorlake Provider

 export TENSORLAKE_API_KEY=tl_apiKey_...

-TENSORLAKE_API_URL (or tensorlake.apiUrl) can override the default https://api.tensorlake.ai.
-TENSORLAKE_ORGANIZATION_ID and TENSORLAKE_PROJECT_ID select the org/project when your account spans more than one.
+The API key is read from CRABBOX_TENSORLAKE_API_KEY or TENSORLAKE_API_KEY.
+TENSORLAKE_API_URL (or tensorlake.apiUrl) overrides the default https://api.tensorlake.ai.
+TENSORLAKE_ORGANIZATION_ID and TENSORLAKE_PROJECT_ID select the org and project when your account spans more than one; the namespace also falls back to INDEXIFY_NAMESPACE.

 #Config